 Allow—but don’t require—personalization

-Anyone who’s been paying attention to the news lately knows that use of personal data has been a hot topic, with Facebook finding themselves under increased scrutiny for their failure to protect user data.
-This is, of course, a concern for nearly every business today, but it doesn’t mean that businesses can’t use data to enhance their customer experience.
-In fact, done right, it can build loyalty.
+Anyone who’s been paying attention to the world over the past few years knows that use of personal data has been a hot topic, with Facebook in particular finding themselves under increased scrutiny for their failure to protect user data.
+This is, of course, a concern for nearly every business today—I could choose any of a handful of examples of infamous recent data breaches, from Equifax to Capital One—but it doesn’t mean that businesses can’t use data to enhance their customer experience.
+In fact, done right, it can actually build loyalty.

 Maintain a positive social media presence

-It’s 2018, so this should probably be a no-brainer, but just in case you don’t know, your business should be utilizing social media where possible.
-This doesn’t mean you chase after every single new platform that pops up, and it doesn’t mean that you need to dive into platforms that your audience doesn’t use.
+It’s 2019, so this should probably be a no-brainer, but just in case you don’t know, your business should be utilizing social media.
+This doesn’t mean you chase after every single new platform that pops up—remember Peach?—and it doesn’t mean that you need to dive into platforms that your audience doesn’t use.
 If you’re selling machine parts, you probably don’t need to be on Snapchat, for example.

 It is important, though, that you display the value of your brand as well as customer appreciation on whatever platforms you do use.
 Respond to comments when it’s appropriate, and feel free to engage often.
 You can also keep an eye on your mentions, and see who tends to pop up a lot.
 Engage with them, and maybe even consider surprising them with some swag.
 It’s an easy way to get some attention, and it’ll solidify brand loyalty from that lucky follower.
 And more importantly, it’ll show that you care about the people who care about you.